-A treatment that uses dendritic cells pulsed with myelin peptides to regulate the autoimmune attack on myelin
+Cellular Immune Tolerance Therapy employs dendritic cells pulsed with myelin peptides to regulate the autoimmune attack on myelin.

-The pre-clinical findings show that the myelin peptides incorporated into 90% of the cells treated, resulting in an improvement of the severity of MS in animals, without any toxic effects.
+Preclinical data show that myelin peptides are incorporated into 90% of the treated cells, resulting in improvements in the severity of Multiple Sclerosis in animal models, and have no toxic effects.

-A specific Scientific Committee has been set up for this project, which is formed by the following members:
+The specific Scientific Committee that was specifically set up for this project it is formed by the following members:

 Dr. Pablo Villoslada (President): Director of the MS pathogenesis and therapeutics group, IDIBAPS; National Coordinator of the Spanish Network of Excellence in Multiple Sclerosis (REEM), Carlos III Health Institute; member of the Scientific Advisory Board of the International Society of Neuroimmunology; member of the MS Scientific Advisory Board en el enfoque de las sociedades de Multiple Sclerosis International Federation; a member of the editorial board of the journal PlosOne and a member of the American Academy of Neurology, the International Society of Neuroimmunology, the American Association for the Advancement of Science, the Spanish Society of Neurology and the Catalan Society of Neurology.
 His research is focused on the system biology analysis of neurological diseases and the translational study of neurology: new therapies and biomarkers.
 Dr. Villoslada has received several awards and mentions and has written several publications in scientific journals.